pilsungk/Bell-confounding/README.md

 # Quantum Entanglement as Super-Confounding: From Bell's Theorem to Robust Machine Learning

-This repository contains the official source code and data for the paper, "Quantum Entanglement as Super-Confounding: From Bell's Theorem to Robust Machine Learning".
+This repository contains the official source code and data for the paper, "Quantum Entanglement as Super-Confounding: From Bell's Theorem to Robust Machine Learning" ([paper at arxiv](https://arxiv.org/abs/2508.19327)).

 ## Abstract